Presentation: Patient with localised colorectal cancer

 - M1.4 MSI testing testing in CRC patients where MMR testing has failed;

-- M1.5 MLH1 promoter hypermethylation in CRC patients where this is indicated by the Lynch testing algorithm.
-This is best done alongside constitutional (germline) DNA to facilitate detection of constitutional hypermethylation of the MLH1 promoter; and
+- M1.5 MLH1 promoter hypermethylation in CRC patients, where indicated as per the Lynch Syndrome testing algorithm.
+This is best done alongside constitutional (germline) DNA to facilitate the detection of constitutional hypermethylation of the MLH1 promoter

 - M1.6 NTRK rearrangement panel for CRC patients who may be clinically eligible for NTRK inhibitor (advanced disease only).